 If you were diagnosed with cancer as a result of your AFFF exposure, you deserve compensation for the losses you faced.
 Get in touch with Clinton O. Middleton Attorney At Law, to understand your legal entitlement to compensation via the worldwide firefighting foam settlement.

 Anticipated AFFF Lawsuit Settlement

 Manufacturers of AFFF are currently preparing for bellwether trials, the first of which is set to occur in April 2023.
 These trials enable both sides to assess how juries may evaluate similar cases within the AFFF MDL.
 However, once several bellwether trials have been decided, it is expected that one side will initiate discussions for a potential AFFF settlement, this could prevent multiple lawsuits from being filed in either direction.

 The AFFF lawsuit settlement is expected to be based on several categories, including the type and severity of cancer.
 While it is still early to predict an accurate settlement value, past mass tort cases may provide some insight.
 It is estimated that the average AFFF lawsuit settlement value will exceed $150,000.00, and the average jury verdict can exceed $1,000,000.00.
 However, only a small percentage of mass tort cases go to trial due to the associated risks and costs.

-How a Personal Injury Attorney Can Help You Seek Compensation for AFFF Exposure
+How a Personal Injury Attorney Helps You File an AFFF Lawsuit

 Exposure to AFFF and the resulting cancer diagnosis can be a challenging and stressful time for anyone.
 Nonetheless, collaborating with a skilled personal injury lawyer can assist you in pursuing the rightful compensation for any kind of personal injury lawsuit.
 In addition, an attorney can provide valuable advice, fight for you, and provide peace of mind throughout the process.
 Here's how: